pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

 <!-- -->

+-   **SXP Item clause**.
+An unbounded number of sequence of the following
--   **Items clause**.
-A reference to the items that will be exchanged.
+    -   SXP Item.
+A reference to the [SXP Item](/wiki/Items_Specification "wikilink") that will be exchanged.
         This reference will be done under the [Items Specification](/wiki/Items_Specification "wikilink").
-Each item's clause
-    should also include:
-    -   Delivery instructions:
+    -   Delivery instructions.
+Delivery information associated to the previous item:
+        -   Party Provider.
+A unique reference (see xsd:IDREF) to a *party* id from above.
+        -   Party Receiver.
-        -   by when it will be delivered
+        -   Date.
+By when the item will be delivered.
-        -   by who
+        -   Person responsible.
+By who the delivery will be made.
+It may be a id reference to a party.
-        -   who will pay for the delivery
+        -   Payer.
+Who will pay the delivery.
+It may be a id reference to a party.

 Optional clauses
 ----------------